AndrewDESmith/andrewdesmith.github.io/_posts/2025/2025-01-16-fixture-factories.md

 That's it!
 We no longer need those helper methods, since we are now working with fixtures.
 Admittedly the fixture construction does take time and care, and retains some of the complexity of the old approach.
 However, the end result will be a much more performant test suite, once this work is complete.

-As of this posting, the smaller application has been successfully transistioned over to factory fixtures.
-Along with parallelization and pre-recorded HTTP responses from other servers, test suite run time was decreased from 19 minutes to 5 minutes on my desktop PC.
-I'm optimistic that the larger application will see even larger gains once work on it is complete.
+As of this posting, the smaller application has been successfully transistioned over to factory fixtures, and work has recently begun on the larger application.
+Along with parallelization and pre-recorded HTTP responses from other servers, test suite run time of the smaller app was decreased from 19 minutes to 5 minutes on my desktop PC.
+Meanwhile, two sets of system tests in the larger application have been reduced from 109 seconds to 9 seconds, and another from 73 seconds to 5 seconds.
+I'm optimistic that the larger application will see even larger overall gains once work on it is complete.